 3. Creating the business rule which invokes the component.

-When developing a component for the .NET edition, you need to ensure that this component is compiled and works for the supported framework used by Bizagi.
+When developing a component for the .NET edition, you need to make sure that this component is compiled and works for the supported framework used by Bizagi.

-In Bizagi 11.x versions, the framework used in a .NET platform is version number 4.6.1 full.
+In Bizagi 11.x versions, the framework used in a .NET platform is version number 4.8.

-This may imply that if your component was being used in 10.x Bizagi versions (which used .NET version 4.0), you need to ensure that it is still compatible to run with the updated 4.6.1 full version.
+This may imply that if your component was being used in 10.x Bizagi versions (which used .NET version 4.0), you need to make sure that it is still compatible to run with the updated 4.8 version.